khobbs1948/Project-2-/README.md

 Final production database is in PostgreSQL, a relational database.

-The objective of the data engineering project is to combine the data to potentially analyze several questions: Is there a relationship between the following:
+The objective of the data engineering project is to combine the data to potentially analyze relationships between the following:
-Gun regulations and subsequent levels of mass shootings in each state Mass shootings and subsequent gun regulations in each state or surrounding state Number of mass shootings and the number of gun regulations over time in each state Trend in gun regulations and mass shootings over time in each state.
+Gun regulations and subsequent levels of mass shootings in each state Mass shootings and subsequent gun regulations in each state or surrounding state Number of mass shootings and the number of gun regulations over time in each state Trend in gun regulations and mass shootings over time in each state

 Transform data
 --------------